 Real-world data, however, shows that companies can achieve a shorter transition timeline.
 For instance, attempts to accelerate DT to stay competitive in the middle of difficult times have proven that successful implementations can span just a few months.
 Depending on the scope of work and the proper support, digitalization is at a closer reach than one might expect.

-L2L can step in at this point, since we help manufacturers to eliminate the disruptions occurring on their plant floor which harm their production throughput.
+L2L can step in at this point since we help manufacturers eliminate the disruptions occurring on their plant floor, which harm their production throughput.

-The highly competitive and intricate space that manufacturers operate in can drive a number of operational disruptions which slow production down or bring it to a grinding halt.
-By eliminating these disruptions, L2L essentially makes plants more efficient, more reliable and more profitable.
+The highly competitive and intricate space that manufacturers operate in can drive a number of operational disruptions that slow production down or bring it to a grinding halt.
+By eliminating these disruptions, L2L essentially makes plants more efficient, more reliable, and more profitable.

 The first step in doing so is identifying the disruptions.
 The L2L platform digitizes key components of operations, enabling the visibility needed to see a broad set of production disruptors across the plant floor, and to see which issues are the most costly.
 This enables an accurate prioritization of which of them merit focus and resources, making it possible to realize significant improvement quickly, in a pragmatic and powerful way.
 Eliminating disruptions translates directly into limiting the negative impacts on people, processes, materials, and machines.

-To put it simply: when fully implemented, the L2L Smart Manufacturing Platform is a continuous improvement engine that coordinates resources, draws attention to key insights, and promotes an efficient manufacturing flow.
+To put it simply: when fully implemented, the L2L Connected Workforce Platform is a continuous improvement engine that coordinates resources, draws attention to key insights, and promotes an efficient manufacturing flow.
 It fills the gaps that remain from existing enterprise technology and creates a strong foundation for all of your digital transformation initiatives.

-For a quick way to assess how your level of digitization compares, and what your next steps should be, use our simple smart manufacturing maturity grader.
+For a quick way to assess how your level of digitization compares, and what your next steps should be, use our simple Smart Manufacturing Scorecard.